 Faster Deployment & Lower Costs

-✔ 50% faster deployment compared to traditional desalination facilities.
+✅ 50% faster deployment compared to conventional facilities.

-✔ Lower capital costs, thanks to efficient use of resources.
+✅ Reduced capital costs, thanks to more efficient resource use.

-Traditional desalination requires chemical pre-treatment to remove contaminants.
-However, since Waterise operates in pristine deep-sea water, it uses:
+Land-based desalination requires extensive chemical pre-treatment to remove contaminants.
+Waterise operates in clean deep-sea water, which means:

-🔹 Fewer chemicals, making the process more eco-friendly.
+✅ Fewer chemicals, making the process more environmentally friendly.

 Cost Comparison: How Competitive is Waterise?